Overview

 | Total | $0.023655 and rounded to $0.02 |

-Example assumes origination date of Thursday (March 27th, 2026), three business-day seasoning period, imputed interest rate of +10%.
+Example assumes origination date of Thursday (March 27th, 2025), three business-day hold period, imputed interest rate of +10%.

-- (T = Loan Origination Date) There was a $20 card transaction on John’s Balance.
+- (T = Loan Origination Date) A $20 card transaction occurs on John’s Balance.

 type=disbursementtransfer_type=cardsettlement_date=2025-03-27

-- (Seasoning Period) Receivables are held by Lead for 3 business days.
+- (Hold Period) Lead holds receivables for 3 business days.
 Example assumes 3-business-day hold.

-- (T+Business Day 3 = Tuesday) Lead sends Loan Sales Request with following settlement summary:
+- (T+Business Day 3 = Tuesday) Lead sends Sales Request with following settlement summary:

 | Field | Value |